About Rebecca McDevitt

 Shaping a Signature Style

-"I grew up in a small town where cover bands were huge," she says.
-"It wasn’t glamorous, but it taught me everything—how to work in difficult lighting, how to anticipate movement, and how to bring out the energy of a performance in a still image."
+"I grew up in a small town where cover bands were the center of our weekends," she says.
+"It was not glamorous, but it taught me how to adapt and how to create something beautiful with whatever I was given."

 A Defining Moment Behind the Lens